SphereEx/test-lab/README.md

 ./multi-queue-hw start
 ```

-after the script execute, this will take effort immediately.
+after the script executes, this will take effect immediately.
 but remember, this will be disabled after linux system reboot.
-Please execute this script again after system reboot.
+Please execute this script again after system rebooted.